rameshmkumar/fixmypdf-features/_posts/2025-01-30-80000-pdf-data-auction-exposed-google-microsoft-apple.md

 - **Corporate secrets** retained for years

 The gap between promise and reality wasn't just disappointing—it was criminal.

+Understanding these risks is crucial for anyone handling sensitive documents.
+Our [ultimate PDF compression guide]({{ site.baseurl }}/blog/ultimate-pdf-compression-guide/) shows how to optimize files securely without exposing them to third-party servers.

 ## The Litigation Explosion